Endoscopic Sinus Surgery for Children

 Endoscopic sinus surgery is a procedure to open the passages of the nose and sinuses.
 It is done to treat long-term (chronic) sinus infections.
 An ear, nose, and throat specialist (ENT or otolaryngologist) does the surgery.

 This surgery is called endoscopic because a tube called an endoscope is used.
 This is a small, rigid tube with a light and a camera at the end.
-Small cuts are made in the nose and sinuses to allow the scope to pass.
-The surgeon then uses small tools to do the surgery.
+The surgeon passes the endoscope into the nose and then uses small tools to do the surgery.

 Different procedures may be done.
 They include: